Conserving the Black-footed Ferret (2005-2020)

-Lincoln Park Zoo has been a key partner in the recovery of the black-footed ferret.
-Research by zoo scientists has produced insights for maintaining the reproductive health of this population, which stems from just seven founders.
+Lincoln Park Zoo was a key partner in the recovery of the black-footed ferret.
+Research by zoo scientists produced insights for maintaining the reproductive health of this population, which stems from just seven founders.

 Just 35 years ago, black-footed ferrets were thought to be extinct.
 But the discovery of a last population near Meeteetse, Wyoming, jump-started a recovery program that has produced 9,600 black-footed ferrets and reintroduced nearly 5,000 of the predators back to the wild.